IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/stepper.md

 <div class="divider--half"></div>

 ### Step States
-`Stepper` supports four steps states and each of them apply different styles by default:
+`Stepper` supports five steps states and each of them apply different styles by default:
 - **active** - Determines whether the step is the currently displayed.
 By design, if the user does not explicitly set some step’s active attribute to *true*, the initial active step would be the first non-disabled step.
 - **disabled** - Determines whether the step is interactable.
 By default, the disabled attribute of a step is set to *false*.
+- **invalid** - Determines whether the step is valid.
+Based on its value it is decided whether the user will have the ability to move forward in linear stepper mode.
+Its defaut value is *false*.
 - **optional** - By default, the optional attribute of a step is set to *false*.
 If validity of a step in linear stepper is not required, then the optional attribute can be enabled in order to be able to move forward independently from the step validity.
 - **complete** - By default, the complete attribute of a step returns *false*.
 The user, however, can override this default complete behavior by setting the complete attribute as needed.
 When step is marked as complete not only that the style of the step header is changed by default, but also the style of the progress line between the completed step and the next one.

-The `Stepper` gives you the opportunity to set validation logic for each step through the `invalid` property.
-Based on its value it is decided whether the user will have the ability to move forward in linear stepper mode.
-Its defaut value is *false*.

 ### Linear Stepper